9 Ways to Attract New Generation Hospitality Workers

 1. How do you get new clients in the hotel industry?

-Businesses may attract new clients by using digital marketing, individualized customer experiences, loyalty programs, influencer collaborations, and positive online reviews.
+Businesses may attract new clients by using digital marketing, individualized customer service experiences, loyalty programs, influencer collaborations, and positive online reviews.

 2. What does Generation Z represent in the hotel industry?